jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 1. A PCB is made, with features of MIPI differential layouts and reverse voltage generator circuits.<br>
 Checkout <a href="sharp_dsi_pcb">sharp_dsi_pcb</a> directory for PCB(KiCad).

+The MIPI-DSI requires 100-Ohm differental impedance (100-Ohm of differential and 50-Ohm of single-ended).
+This board uses track width 7.1 mils, track spacing 6mils, track to copper filling area 6 mils, with board thickness of 1.6mm.

-2. Test method until now is using SSD2828 BIST mode to display color at full screen. <br>
+2. Test method until now is using only SSD2828 BIST mode to display color at full screen. <br>
 The testing signal frequency is now 992 MHz (0.99GHz), with ideal frame rate at 120 Hz.<br>
 <img src="demo2-boardtest1.jpg" width=300/>